 ABCmouse is a site that offers supplemental activities in literacy, math, science, health, social studies, arts, and music.
-An excellent resource, ABCmouse, is a free subscription for all teachers to use at school and to add to the curriculum.
+An excellent resource, ABCmouse, is a free subscription for all teachers to use at school and add to the curriculum.
 If you are a teacher and you want to give it a try, all you have to do to get started is to sign up for a free subscription, and you will be on your way to fun learning for your students.
 To use the site ABCmouse at home, parents can sign up for a 30-day free trial to see if the kids like to use the site.
 After the free trial, they can decide whether ABCmouse is worth it and sign up for an annual subscription.

 What is ABCmouse?

 If you want to know a bit about the company, here is a short overview of how everything started.
 Launched in November of 2010, ABCmouse: Early Learning Academy was the Age of Learning’s flagship product.
-It uses the best educational practices in cutting edge technology, and intuitive ingenuity to bring learning to life for kids worldwide.
+It uses the best educational practices in cutting edge technology and intuitive ingenuity to bring learning to life for kids worldwide.
 The Age of Learning Prides itself in educational excellence, highly engaging content, research-validated content, and access for all.
 Offering three different programs, their most successful program is ABCmouse.

 ABCmouse is an award-winning educational online resource designed for two-years-old to eight-years-old.
 It is also the most downloadable app for iOS and Android Systems in 2020.
 ABC mouse for schools was launched in 2016 with ABCmouse for teachers and homeschoolers becoming available.
-With over 850 lessons ABCmouse offers different curriculum choices and is the most comprehensive early learning website known.
-Sign up for a free trial and you will not want your kids to play any other games on their computer.
+With over 850 lessons, ABCmouse offers different curriculum choices and is the most comprehensive early learning website known.
+Sign up for a free trial, and you will not want your kids to play any other games on their computer.

-Kids will learn through exploring on their own, working on the ABCmouse learning path, or working through assignments on a custom learning path.
+Kids will learn by exploring their own, working on the ABCmouse learning path, or working through assignments on a custom learning path.
 ABCmouse is standards-based and research-validated.
 Linked to Common Core State Standards, ABC mouse has hundreds of hours of content and is consistently updated to add more content.
 It is a genuinely high-quality learning online resource that takes safety seriously with no advertising, no popups, and no links to third party sites.

 In math, children will count and recognize numbers 1-120.
 They will learn the base-ten system, place value, addition, and subtraction.
 For the geometry portion, kids will name 2D and 3D shapes and list their attributes.
 Length, time, patterns, and money are all skills kids will learn with ABC mouse.